zeffii/zen_cms/On_Naming.markdown

 #### Soft Rules

-The soft rules aren't usually part of the formal specification of a language, they come in a variety of types including (and not limited to) : Naming, Formatting and Order.
+Soft rules aren't usually part of the formal specification of a language, but as languages gain popularity we often see certain styles emerge.
+Styles cover topics such as (but not limited to): Naming, Formatting, Order and Commenting.

 etc